 Nerve Injury Symptoms

 One of the most common types of birth injury is damage to the brachial plexus nerves, which control the movement and sensation in the arms.
 These nerves can easily be damaged when a child is emerging from the birth canal and is pulled too hard.
-It is most common in babies with a high birth weight or that present in breech position.
+It is most common in babies with high birth weight or that present in the breech position.